Osteoporosis: The 8-Point System*

 shutterstock_42123811

 This creates systemic inflammation and the associated cytokines (immune messengers) destroys long-term bone health.
 Dead or dying bone is a common finding in osteoporosis.
 Additionally, I test for chronic, low-level infection, and their related toxins via patient-specific blood tests and the Visual Contrast Sensitivity (VCS) test.
-Our Pathogen Purge Program and deep matrix cleansing programs often work extremely well.
+My Pathogen Purge Program and deep matrix cleansing programs often work extremely well.

 4) RESTORE DIGESTION.
 Proper digestion and enzyme secretion is crucial for bone metabolism.
 Without adequate hydrochloric acid (HCL) secretion, minerals aren't ionized and absorbed well, amino acids (protein building blocks) are not properly transferred through the gut wall to the cells, and any orally ingested pathogens (microscopic or otherwise) may not be adequately sterilized (see infection).